immunefi-team/Bounty_Boosts/Immunefi Arbitration/29384 - [SC - Insight] Malicious project can remove the ImmunefiGuard ....md

 # Malicious project can remove the ImmunefiGuard in case of emergency shutdown

-Submitted on Fri Mar 15 2024 22:37:03 GMT-0400 (Atlantic Standard Time) by @marchev for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Mar 16th 2024 at 04:37:03 UTC by @marchev for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29384